-Feature Description : 5 Convertible to national currencies Yes - Carib\$ can be converted to the national currencies of Member States at all times. -\$- Reserve-backed Yes - Carib\$ is fully-backed by Caribbean assets including national currencies, commodities and other assets Transaction Medium Digital (through a web and mobile application) S Geographical Reach CARICOM 755 Relations B2B - Accelerated using CariBizNet Decision-Making Multi-stakeholder governance board
+Feature Description : 5 Convertible to national currencies Yes - Carib\$ can be converted to the national currencies of Member States at all times.
+Reserve-backed Yes - Carib\$ is fully-backed by Caribbean assets including national currencies, commodities and other assets Transaction Medium Digital (through a web and mobile application) S Geographical Reach CARICOM 727 Relations B2B - Accelerated using CariBizNet Decision-Making Multi-stakeholder governance board

 Carib\$ is designed to bridge disconnected markets taking into consideration the region's unique economic situation and financial stability concerns.
-Consequently, Carib\$ is fully asset-backed which allows it to maintain a stable value and to be fully convertible to the region's national currencies at all times.
-Carib\$ presently facilitates B2B transactions, where businesses holding Carib\$ can make payments to other Carib\$ wallet-holders across the region through the Carib\$ web application.
-These businesses can choose to keep Carib\$ in their wallets for future purchases or redeem Carib\$ for their national currency.
+Consequently, Carib\$ is fully asset-backed which allows it to maintain a stable value and to be fully convertible to the national currencies of member states at all times.
+Carib\$ presently facilitates B2B transfers, where businesses holding Carib\$ can transfer value to other Carib\$ wallet-holders across the region through the Carib\$ web application.
+These businesses can choose to keep Carib\$ in their wallets for future transfers or redeem Carib\$ for their national currency.

 Carib\$ wallet-holders are also automatically integrated into CariBizNet, a dynamic marketplace providing opportunities for business networking.
 CariBizNet fast tracks regional integration by bringing the region's businesses into a single virtual space where they can facilitate regional business relationships and pursue joint innovation and development opportunities to offer globally competitive products.
-The CariBizNet is a similar component to the WIR's business marketplace, and is integral for building an ecosystem of Carib\$ users.
+CariBizNet is similar to the WIR's business marketplace, and is integral for building an ecosystem of Carib\$ users.
 The figure below provides an illustration of this ecosystem.

-Carib\$ wallet-holders will benefit from lower transaction fees, real-time settlement, protection against excessive exchange rate volatility, transparent tracking and monitoring of payments, automatic integration into a regional business network (CaribBizNet).
+Carib\$ wallet-holders will benefit from low fees, quick transfer times, protection against excessive exchange rate volatility, transparent tracking and monitoring of transfers, and automatic integration into a regional business network (CaribBizNet).
 At the macro level, these benefits translate to increased intra-regional trade with potential for sustained economic development.